 A. No. On the contrary.
 The selection process for the dogs stresses the selection of social dogs who deal well with people.
 Although each dog has a distinct personality, just as people do, the dogs are comfortable around people.
 It is important however, to ask the handler for permission to pet the dog as they are trained to protect the handler from a sudden attack and may misinterpret a sudden movement towards them as a threat.
 In addition, because of the strenuous nature of the work they do, the dogs occasionally develop sore spots which the handler is generally aware of and can help you avoid.
 As with all animals, it is never a wise choice to tease the dogs.

 Kamo is a German Shepherd/Belgian Malinois mix.
-Kamo was given to us as a 2-year-old in October of 2009, by a Canyon County Deputy who trains police dogs.
+He was given to us as a 2-year-old in October of 2009, by a Canyon County Deputy who trains police dogs.
 Kamo became a certified Drug-Detection Dog in April of 2010.
 During his first year on the job, Kamo completed over 200 deployments.
-Kamo absolutely loves workinga s a Boise Police Canine.
+Kamo absolutely loves working as a Boise Police Canine.

-Turk is a energetic yellow labrador who was generously donated to the Boise Police Department by a local citizen in 2010.
-At the time, he was less than one year old.
-Turk loves spending time with his family and jumping on a trampoline.
+Turk is an energetic yellow Labrador who was generously donated to the Boise Police Department by a local citizen.
+He is trained and certified in drug detection and works harder and longer than the Energizer Bunny.
+Turk once sniffed out 12 pounds of meth valued at $250,000!
 It is due to the help and partnerships with people like Turk's prior owner that allow the Boise K9 Unit to be successful.

-Ruwa (pronounced roo;-wha) is an 85-lb.
-Belgian Malinois born in Belgium in 2006.
+Ruwa (pronounced roo-wha) is an 85 pound Belgian Malinois born in Belgium in 2006.
 He came to the Boise Police Department in 2009 and was trained as a patrol and drug dog.
 Ruwa loves to sniff out illegal drugs and chase down bad guys!
-He even broke off a tooth once whle apprehending a bad guy!
+He even broke off a tooth once while apprehending a bad guy!
 Ruwa's favorite treat is string cheese.

-Vigo is a 62-lb.
-Belgian Malinois who was born in Holland in 2005 and came to Boise in 2007.
+Vigo is a 62 pound Belgian Malinois who was born in Holland in 2005 and came to Boise in 2007.
 He was trained by the Boise Police Department to be a drug dog and patrol (apprehension) dog.
-Whether it's sniffing out hidden drugs or playing "catch me if you can" with bad guys, he loves to play hide-n-seek!
+Whether it's sniffing out hidden drugs or playing "Catch me if you can" with bad guys, he loves to play hide-n-seek!
 Vigo is known by his family as being "aggressively affectionate!"